-Here's a look at what you need to know about North Korea's nuclear capabilities and history.
+(CNN)Here is a look at North Korea's nuclear capabilities and history.

 North Korea joins the Nuclear Non-Proliferation Treaty (NPT).

 International Atomic Energy Agency (IAEA) charges that North Korea is violating the NPT and demands that inspectors be given access to two nuclear waste storage sites.

 North Korea threatens to quit the Nuclear Nonproliferation Treaty amid suspicions that it is developing nuclear weapons.
 It ultimately does not quit the program but agrees to inspections in 1994.